 Conference faculty and staff, 1983

-The Napa Valley Writers’ Conference began in the summer of 1981 when Dave Evans, a professor of English at Napa Valley College, assembled a group of distinguished Berkeley poets and a small group of students in the quiet beauty of the Napa Valley to share their knowledge and perfect their craft.
+The Napa Valley Writers’ Conference was founded in 1981 (faculty and staff 1983 above), when Dave Evans, a professor of English at Napa Valley College, assembled a group of distinguished Berkeley poets and a small group of students in the quiet beauty of the Napa Valley.

 The program has flourished ever since, growing in size and reputation with each passing year.
-In 1986, Dave met John Leggett, recently retired from directing the Iowa Writers’ Workshop, at the Napa post office, and the two decided to add fiction workshops to the young conference.
-After Dave died suddenly during the 1987 conference, faculty and staff have carried on the tradition he began.
-Napa Valley college, one of only two community colleges in the U.S. to host a writers’ conference, has been steadfast in its sponsorship.
-So has the valley community: Twenty percent of the conference’s budget comes from local supporters.
+In 1986, at the Napa post office, Dave met John (Jack) Leggett, recently retired from directing the Iowa Writers’ Workshop.
+The two decided to add fiction workshops to the young conference.
+In the years since, Napa Valley College has been steadfast in its sponsorship, and so has the Napa Valley community: thirty-five percent of the conference’s budget comes from local supporters.